sammuelyee/docs/external-tools.md

 todo

+## ArcGIS Connector

+It is easy to import ArcGIS layers stored in an ArcGIS Server as CartoDB tables using CartoDB's [Import API](http://docs.cartodb.com/cartodb-platform/import-api.html#import-api).
+Such layers must be accessible via an ArcGIS API REST URL.
+Please refer to the full [ArcGIS Connector documentation](http://docs.cartodb.com/cartodb-platform/import-api.html#the-arcgis-connector) located on our main [documentation page](http://docs.cartodb.com/) for complete overview.

 ## OGR

 The release of [GDAL/OGR 2.0.0](http://www.gdal.org/) now includes an easy to use cartoDB driver, fully supporting CartoDB table imports, exports, custom queries, and data synchronization.
 OGR can connect to services implementing [CartoDB APIs](http://docs.cartodb.com/cartodb-platform.html).
 GDAL/OGR must be built with Curl support in order for the CartoDB driver to be compiled properly.